-Fastned has requested NPEX to facilitate a market in Depository Receipts of Fastned.
+In order to facilitate trading of Depository Receipts, Depository Receipts of the Issuer are listed on NPEX.
 NPEX does not qualify as a 'multilateral trading facility' or 'regulated market' within the meaning of the FMSA.
-Therefore, Dutch rules and regulations on corporate governance, market abuse, publication of insider information, prohibitions on insider trading, transparency requirements, mandatory disclosure of substantial holdings, public takeover rules and mandatory offer rules do not by operation of law apply to Fastned and/or FAST (as well as other issuers admitted to trading on NPEX).
+Therefore, Dutch rules and regulations on corporate governance, market abuse, publication of insider information, prohibitions on insider trading, transparency requirements, mandatory disclosure of substantial holdings, public takeover rules and mandatory offer rules do not by operation of law apply to Fastned and/or FAST (as well as to other issuers admitted to NPEX).
 As a result, Participants on NPEX are not as well protected as on regulated markets which poses a risk to investors.

-2.3.2 Limited trading:
+2.3.2 Limited trading

-The Depository Receipts are not listed on a stock exchange.
-Fastned has requested NPEX to facilitate a market in Depository Receipts.
 Each party that wants to buy or sell Depository Receipts of Fastned needs to be registered as a Participant with NPEX.
 Depository Receipts cannot be traded outside of NPEX.